feathersui/feathersui-starling/documentation/help/markdown/feathers-control-item-renderers.md

 }
 ```

 The [`actualWidth`](../api-reference/feathers/core/FeathersControl.html#actualWidth) and [`actualHeight`](../api-reference/feathers/core/FeathersControl.html#actualHeight) variables hold the final width and height of the item renderer.
-These variables are derived using a combination of the explicit dimensions and the measured dimensions that we calculated before passing them to `setSizeInternal()`.
+These variables are derived using a combination of the explicit dimensions and the measured dimensions that we calculated before passing them to `saveMeasurements()`.

 <aside class="info">For more information about the `actualWidth` and `actualHeight` variables, and other parts of the Feathers architecture, see [Anatomy of a Feathers Component](component-properties-methods.html).</aside>